 Qualified practitioners can offer buprenorphine, a medication approved by the Food and Drug Administration (FDA), for the treatment of opioid use disorders (OUD).
 The Drug Addiction Treatment Act of 2000 (DATA 2000) and the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities or SUPPORT for Patients and Communities Act of 2018 (SUPPORT Act) expands the use of medication-assisted treatment using buprenorphine to additional practitioners in various settings.

 To receive a practitioner waiver to administer, dispense, and prescribe buprenorphine practitioners must notify SAMHSA’s Center for Substance Abuse Treatment (CSAT), Division of Pharmacologic Therapies (DPT) of their intent to practice this form of medication-assisted treatment (MAT).
 The notification of intent (NOI) must be submitted to SAMHSA before the initial dispensing or prescribing of OUD treatment medication.

 Qualified practitioners include physicians, Nurse Practitioners (NPs), Physician Assistants (PAs), Clinical Nurse Specialists (CNSs), Certified Registered Nurse Anesthetist (CRNAs), and Certified Nurse-Midwifes (CNMs).
 Apply for a buprenorphine waiver.

-Qualified practitioners can treat up to 100 patients using buprenorphine for the treatment of opioid use disorder (OUD) in the first year if they possess a waiver under 21 U.S.C. § 823(g)(2) (i.e., a DATA 2000 waiver) and meet certain conditions.
+Qualified practitioners who undertake required training can treat up to 100 patients using buprenorphine for the treatment of opioid use disorder (OUD) in the first year if they possess a waiver under 21 U.S.C. § 823(g)(2) (i.e., a DATA 2000 waiver) and meet certain conditions.

 One of two conditions must be satisfied for qualified practitioners to treat 100 patients in their first year: